 Figure 1 presents the financial variables employed in the study.
-The stock market rose dramatically through the 1920s.
+As is well known, the stock market rose dramatically through the 1920s.
 It began to decline sharply in the fall of 1929 and reached its lowest point in June 1932.
 At its trough, the stock market had declined by more than 80 percent from its peak value.
 Although the stock market improved with the economy, it did not return to its pre-Great Depression peak level until World War II.
-The path for stock price movements suggests that the attendant sharp decline in net worth may have exacerbated the Great Depression.

-5Although preferable, the database does not contain a series of securities issuance by only U.S. firms.
+6Although preferable, the database does not contain a series of securities issuance by only U.S. firms.